Fort Gillem: History

 Atlanta Ordnance Depot, which were mostly completed by December 1942.
 The two installations operated separately until April 1, 1948, when consolidated physically and operationally as the 'Atlanta Army Depot', a subcommand of the Army Materiel Command.
 The Atlanta Army Depot was deactivated on June 28, 1974.
+Locals referred to Fort Gillem as 'Conley Army Depot'.

+Atlanta Ordnance Depot

+Camp Conley, near Atlanta and Conley, Georgia, was home to the US Army "Atlanta Ordnance Depot".

+While Camp Conley was not one of the new World War II camps, it had been used by the Army for many years as an ordnance depot.
+When the United States declared war, it mushroomed into a training camp for Ordnance Troops with numerous barracks and buildings being built.
+In spite of this increase in barracks space, there was insufficient room for new recruits and some training units were housed in a section of the camp known as "Tent City".

+The slogan at Conley was "To Survive, you must know.
+To know, you must train.
+Training never ceases".

+US Army Units activated or assigned

 Environmental contamination

 Buried landfills have contaminated ground water under neighborhoods north and south of Gillem, and inspectors sampled indoor air early summer 2014 for vapor intrusion.
 As of September 2014, 40 homes had been tested and 26 homes were found to have elevated levels of benzene and trichlorethylene.
 The chemicals, which entered the homes through groundwater, are those commonly used to strip metal" per the Georgia Environmental Protection Division.
 The Army plans to install air ventilation systems in these homes to "eliminate or greatly reduce any risk".
 If higher levels are found in any other homes, larger mitigation efforts will be undertaken during which residents would relocate.